MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

   - Requires you to create an enrollment profile, and create an app configuration policy.
 In your app configuration policy, make it a required app so you know it's deployed to all your devices.
   - The Company Portal app can be automatically updated by changing your existing app configuration policy.

+- In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), create an enrollment profile:

+  - Choose to **Enroll with user affinity** (associate a user to the device), or **Enroll without user affinity** (user-less devices or shared devices).
+  - Choose where users authenticate: the **Setup Assistant**, or the **Company Portal** app.
+Using the Company Portal app is considered modern authentication.
+It's recommended to select the Company Portal app.

-  For more information on this enrollment option, see [Apple's Automated Device Enrollment](../enrollment/device-enrollment-program-enroll-ios.md).
+  For more specific information and suggestions, see [Apple's Automated Device Enrollment](../enrollment/device-enrollment-program-enroll-ios.md).

 #### ADE end user tasks

 When you create an enrollment profile in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you choose to associate a user to the device (with user affinity), or have shared devices (without user affinity).
+The specific steps depend on how you configured the enrollment profile.

-- **Enroll with user affinity**:
+- **Enroll with user affinity** + **Company Portal app**:

   1. When the device is turned on, the Apple Setup Assistant runs.
-  2. When setup completes, users enter their Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
+Users enter their Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
 Once entered, the Company Portal app is automatically installed from your profile.
 It can take some time for the Company Portal app to auto-install.
-  3. Open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
-When they sign-in, the enrollment starts.
+  2. Open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
+When users sign-in, the enrollment starts.
 When enrollment completes, users can install and use apps used by your organization, including LOB apps.

   Users may have to enter more information.
 For more specific steps, see [Enroll your organization-provided iOS device](../user-help/enroll-your-device-dep-ios.md).

+- **Enroll with user affinity** + **Setup Assistant**:

+  1. When the device is turned on, the Apple Setup Assistant runs.
+Users enter their Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
+  2. The Setup Assistant prompts the user for information, and enrolls the device in Intune.

 - **Enroll without user affinity**: No actions.
 Be sure they don't install the Company Portal app from the Apple App Store.